ManiaMap

 {GeneratorPipeline.cs}

-// Create a dictionary of arguments to be passed to each pipeline step.
+// Create a dictionary of inputs to be passed to each pipeline step.

 {